Carreau/one-extra-fact/_chapters_en/index.md

 redirect_from: "/"
 ---

+> Ninety percent of most magic merely consists of knowing one extra fact.
+>
+> -- Terry Pratchett

 These lessons are an introduction to research computing and data analysis for people with little or no previous training in either.
 All content can be re-used and re-mixed under a Creative Commons license ([s:license](#APPENDIX))